ps2homebrew/Open-PS2-Loader/modules/iopcore/udnl/README.txt

 	This means that when the list of modules within IOPBTCONF is parsed from IOPRP image #2, modules will only be selected from IOPRP image #2 and later.
 When the UDNL module finds the "!include" statement and parses through the boot ROM IOPBTCONF file (since no further images after IOPRP image #2 has one), only modules from IOPRP image #3 and the boot ROM will be selected.

 #1 only applies to the Sony UDNL module, as it doesn't reset the relative module pointer.
 This clone has that bug fixed.
+#2 only applies to the Sony boot ROM UDNL module, as it does not copy the embedded IOPRP image into its allocated buffer.
+It does not work well either, as the region that the embedded IOPRP image exists in does not get reserved.
 #3 only applies to the Sony UDNL module.
 This clone has that check totally commented out.
 #5 only applies to the Sony boot ROM UDNL modules.
 This clone has a modified system that works similarly to how the DVD player UDNL modules do, but retains the full extended functionality of a boot ROM UDNL module.